bndynet/bndynet/_posts/2020-05-29-iterm2-on-macos.md

 Installing a patched font will mess up the integrated terminal in VS Code unless you use the proper settings.
 You’ll need to go to settings (CMD + ,) and add or edit the following values:

+- for Source Code Pro: `"terminal.integrated.fontFamily": "Source Code Pro for Powerline"`
+- for Meslo: `"terminal.integrated.fontFamily": "Meslo LG M for Powerline"`
+- for other fonts you’ll need to check the font name in Font Book.

 You can also set the fontsize e.g.: `"terminal.integrated.fontSize": 14`